AmoebeLabs/swiss-army-knife-card-manual/docs/tools/slider-tool.md

 ```

 ##:sak-sak-logo: Update while dragging
 The slider can update the setpoint/value while dragging.
-Thsi means that the brightness of a light is adjusted while dragging.
+This means that the brightness of a light is adjusted while dragging.

 The interval is specified by the `update_interval` property: